 UCS offers 6-8 different Networking Nights or Meet Ups each year.
 These programs give students an opportunity to meet and mingle with working professionals.
 Each event has a theme, usually based on a specific industry or field such as "communications careers," "green/sustainable careers," "non-profit careers" or "careers for social good."
-Check the UCS events schedule for the current slate of offerings - these are open to both undergraduate and graduate students.
+Check the UCS Events schedule on Handshake for the current slate of offerings - these are open to both undergraduate and graduate students.
 A helpful tip sheet is below for your use.

 The use of social media in career-related activities has increased dramatically in recent years.
 These relatively-new outlets can benefit you in several areas, including keeping you informed of trends and news, serving as a place to source jobs and internships, and allowing you to expand your network.